Cast Iron Radiator Efficiency

 First, decide where you would like to place the radiator in your home.
 We recommend you place your radiator in the coldest part of your room to combat draughts.
 Cast iron radiators work well when placed under windows.
 Next, you should calculate how much heat you require from your new radiator.
 Finally, you can browse our selection of cast iron radiators below to select the style and finish you prefer.
 You can either order online or get in touch to iron out the specifics, we’d love to hear from you.

-Not certain about which product would suit your property?
-Would you like to discuss the specifics involved?
-Then please get in touch by calling us on 0161-477-8980.
-You can alternatively email us at: firstname.lastname@example.org
+If you’re not certain about which radiator will suit your home, or to discuss the specifics involved, please get in touch by calling us on 0161-477-1976.
+You can alternatively email us at firstname.lastname@example.org